Destroyeur6315/api_flask/README.md

 ## About the project

 Here is the subject :
-> Design a RESTful API with the appropriate endpoints to populate and consult the database.
-Endpoints must include at least create, read, update, and delete (CRUD) functionality.
+> Design a RESTful API with the appropriate endpoints to feed and consult the database.
+Endpoints must include at least create, read, update, and delete (CRUD) functionalities.

 If you want to start the project, go to section *Getting started*.

-So, the api have 12 endpoints for populate and consult the databse.
-The database have only 2 tables : item and file.
-Here you can watch the MCD :
+So, the api has 12 endpoints to feed and consult the databse.
+The database has only 2 tables: Item and File.
+As ilustrated in the screenshot of the MCD:

 <br>